 Almost every violinist I know – no matter if it was an adult starter or a pro-player – loves challenging themselves.
 Some even chose to learn the violin for the very reason that it is challenging!

 There is a special sense of enjoyment in managing to make progress despite the difficulty of the instrument.

-I love challenges myself, no matter whether it is studying the violin, building a website or learning to dance Lindy Hop – to me, challenges make me feel alive and excited to start my days!
+I love challenging myself, no matter whether it is studying the violin, building a website, or learning to dance Lindy Hop – to me, challenges make me feel alive and excited to start my days!

 How much do you enjoy the process of learning the violin and the challenge of it?

 The biggest part of learning the violin is not about being a certain age, nor being exceptionally talented.
 In the end, it all boils down to consistent, focused practice.

 Many people will tell me: but Julia, when I would have started practicing 10 years ago, I would already be able to play pretty decently by now!

 You are right – you would probably have been playing pretty well by now!